-- Y[value] The Y value of the curve when X is the value you enter within the brackets.
-You must enter a number within the brackets, not a mathematical expression.
-The Y value will be computed for any X, but confidence intervals will be calculated only when the X value is within the range of the X axis. - X[value] The X value of the curve when Y is the value you enter within the brackets.
-You must enter a number within the brackets, not a mathematical expression.
+Y[value or parameter] The Y value of the curve when X is the value you enter within the brackets.
+Within the brackets, enter either a number or the name of a parameter and Prism will use the best-fit value of that parameter.
+You cannot enter a mathematical expression.
+The Y value will be computed for any X, but confidence intervals will be calculated only when the X value is within the range of the X axis.
+X[value or parameter] The X value of the curve when Y is the value you enter within the brackets.
+Within the you enter within the brackets.
+Within the brackets, enter either a number or the name of a parameter and Prism will use the best-fit value of that parameter.
+You cannot enter a mathematical expression.
 Prism searches for the Y value you entered within the range the curve is plotted (Range tab) and extending in each direction a distance equal to half that range.
 It reports the smallest X value it finds within that range that corresponds to the Y value you entered, and doesn't alert you when the curve oscillates so there are several X values at a particular Y value.
 If both X and Y are within the axis range, a confidence interval is also calculated.
 Example: You fit data to a log(dose) response curve and want to report the antilog of the X value (dose) when Y=50 (which is not always the same as the EC50).
 For the second example, you would enter "Dose at Y=50' on the left, and '10^X[50]' on the right.